Libya–Malta relations

-Libyan-Maltese relations are foreign relations between Libya and Malta.
-Both countries established diplomatic relations soon after Malta's independence.
+Libya–Malta relations are foreign relations between the State of Libya and the Republic of Malta.
+Both countries established diplomatic relations on 11 June 1965, soon after Malta's independence.
 Both countries had very close ties and cooperation during Dom Mintoff's governments.
 Libya has an embassy in Attard and Malta has an embassy in Tripoli.
-In 2013, Libyan Prime Minister Ali Zeidan, said that the relationship between the two countries is "excellent".
+In 2013, Libyan Prime Minister Ali Zeidan said that the relationship between the two countries is "excellent".

 History

-Early relations (1964-1980)
+Early relations (1964–1980)

-During the Mintoff years following the independence of Malta, Libya had loaned several million dollars to Malta to make up for the loss of rental income which followed the closure of British military bases in Malta; These closer ties with Libya meant a dramatic new (but short-lived) development in Maltese foreign policy: Western media reported that Malta appeared to be turning its back on NATO, the UK, and Europe generally.
+During the Mintoff years following the independence of Malta, Libya had loaned several million dollars to Malta to make up for the loss of rental income which followed the closure of British military bases in Malta.
+These closer ties with Libya meant a dramatic new (but short-lived) development in Maltese foreign policy: Western media reported that Malta appeared to be turning its back on NATO, the UK, and Europe generally.
 By at least the 1970s Libya already had a permanent embassy in Malta located at the prominent Villa Drago, in Sliema.
 The villa is also known as Dar Tarak or Dar Tarek, and is now a Grade 1 scheduled building.

 History books were published that began to spread the idea of a disconnection between the Italian and Catholic populations, and instead tried to promote the theory of closer cultural and ethnic ties with North Africa.
 This new development was noted by Boissevain in 1991: